glafver/glafver/README.md

 I am deeply passionate about my work and deliver high-quality results in every task I undertake.
 With precise attention to details and efficient logical solutions, I produce clean, understandable, and well-optimized code.

-I am also a freelance real estate photographer and this is also my great passion.
+In addition am a freelance real estate photographer and this is also my great passion.

 ---